 However, with SAFE, you only have to convert the investment to equity when a future financing event triggers the conversion.
 So you do not have to worry about paying back, and sometimes you might never have to convert the investment to equity.
 Although the chances of this happening are slim, if your company never has to raise funds or is never acquired, the SAFE with your investor will never be triggered.

 Every startup needs a little financial boost in its initial days to scale its businesses.
-With higher flexibility and lower risks, SAFEs offer a convenient and comprehensive financing solution to budding startups.
+With higher flexibility and lower risks, SAFEs offer budding startups a convenient and comprehensive financing solution.

 So, let the experts handle it if you need help with launching a Simple Agreement for Future Equity or SAFE for your company to raise funds from investors.
 Get in touch with us today!